CRM · Bradford

 Exactly what you get

 You get a CRM that protects the relationships your business actually runs on.
 Account history, credit terms and reorder rhythms become company assets instead of one rep's memory, the trade counter sees what the field rep sees, and you get an early flag when a loyal customer goes quiet.
-Connect it to your ERP (Enterprise Resource Planning) and accounting software for live credit status, and pipe order signals into business intelligence dashboards so the owner spots churn before it costs a contract.
+Connect it to your ERP (Enterprise Resource Planning) and accounting software for live credit status, and pipe order signals into business intelligence (BI) dashboards so the owner spots churn before it costs a contract.

 How to choose a developer in Bradford